Jannik2099/gentoo-pinebookpro/README.md

 	Issue:	The PBP charges a lot slower after a while, the charging LED starts blinking Fix	This is a weird safety feature of the battery controller.
 It usually goes away after charging to full or restarting

+	Issue:	The Kernel takes ages to boot!
+	Fix:	Make sure CONFIG_CRYPTO_RSA is a module.
+Additionally there's another issue where some uboot versions initialize the big cores at 12 MHz, which will slow down things quite a lot until the Kernel loads the cpu governor.
+This can be fixed by adding maxcpus=4 to your kernel line and then onlining the two big cores afterwards.

 KDE Plasma: